I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportinterlockedpopentryslist.md

 ## -remarks
 <p>The <b>StorPortInterlockedPopEntrySList</b> will also return <b>STATUS_SUCCESS</b> when no entries are in the list.
 The pointer value referenced by <i>Result</i> must be evaluated for <b>NULL</b> to verify that no entry was returned.</p>

 <p><b>StorPortInterlockedPopEntrySList</b> does  not free the list entry it returns.
 Any deallocation code for the list must take care to free memory allocated for a list entry at the location obtained prior to any adjustment for boundary alignment.
 The value pointed to by <i>Result</i> may not be the original buffer location allocated due to an adjustment for <b>MEMORY_ALLOCATION_ALIGNMENT</b>.
-See remarks for <a href="https://msdn.microsoft.com/library/windows/hardware/hh967738">StorPortInterlockedPushEntrySList</a>.</p>
+See remarks for <a href="..\storport\nf-storport-storportinterlockedpushentryslist.md">StorPortInterlockedPushEntrySList</a>.</p>

-<p>The <b>StorPortInterlockedPopEntrySList</b> will also return <b>STATUS_SUCCESS</b> when no entries are in the list.
-The pointer value referenced by <i>Result</i> must be evaluated for <b>NULL</b> to verify that no entry was returned.</p>

-<p><b>StorPortInterlockedPopEntrySList</b> does  not free the list entry it returns.
-Any deallocation code for the list must take care to free memory allocated for a list entry at the location obtained prior to any adjustment for boundary alignment.
-The value pointed to by <i>Result</i> may not be the original buffer location allocated due to an adjustment for <b>MEMORY_ALLOCATION_ALIGNMENT</b>.
-See remarks for <a href="https://msdn.microsoft.com/library/windows/hardware/hh967738">StorPortInterlockedPushEntrySList</a>.</p>

 ## -requirements
 <table>